ShawnHymel/rpi-cm4-carrier-template/README.md

-# Raspberry Pi Compute Module 4 (CM4) Shoe Template
+# Raspberry Pi Compute Module 4 (CM4) Carrier Template

-**Supplemental Hardware Option Enabler (SHOE)**
-Credit goes to [@DanHugo](https://twitter.com/DanHugo) for the backronym

-A template to help you design your own Raspbeery Pi Compute Module 4 daughterboard.
+A template to help you design your own Raspbeery Pi Compute Module 4 carrier board (or daughterboard).
 The template comes with the CM4 KiCad library and gives an initial placement of Hirose connectors.

 **IMPORTANT!** This project require KiCad 6.
 As KiCad 6 is not out yet, you will need to install a [nightly build of KiCad](https://kicad-downloads.s3.cern.ch/index.html?prefix=windows/nightly/).
 As a result, you may find bugs in the pre-release of v6.0.
 Things seem to be working with the 2020-10-29 build for me.